-- 34. A granular assessment of performance can provide a greater understanding of performance across the lifecycle and for particular groups.
-This could include analysing the gaps between a specific group and their comparator group as well as analysing performance over time in relation to gaps. - 35.
-By disaggregating data to a level that examines sub-groups and acknowledging that groups with a particular characteristic are not a homogenous group, a provider can demonstrate a strong understanding of the characteristics of students and its performance for these groups.
-This would normally include: - a.
-Disaggregation of black, Asian and minority ethnic students into individual groups. - b.
-Disaggregation of disabled students (including those who are or are not in receipt of Disabled Students' Allowances), including: those with declared mental health conditions; cognitive or learning difficulties; sensory, medial or physical impairment(s); social or communication impairment(s) and multiple health condition(s). - 36.
+- c.
+Where possible, disaggregating datasets to the greatest extent.
+By disaggregating data to a level that examines sub-groups and acknowledging that students with a particular characteristic are not a homogenous group, a provider can demonstrate a strong understanding of the characteristics of students and its performance for these groups.
+This will enable a provider to identify students that may not experience equality of opportunity more effectively.
+This would normally include: - i.
+Disaggregation of black, Asian and minority ethnic students into individual groups.
+As noted in Paragraph 37b, a provider should consider intersections of characteristics in its assessment if it has sufficient data, such as intersectionality between ethnicity and socio-economic status (e.g. free school meal eligibility) or disability. - ii.
+Disaggregation of disabled students (including those who are or are not in receipt of Disabled Students' Allowances), including: those with declared mental health conditions; cognitive or learning difficulties; sensory, medical or physical impairment(s); social or communication impairment(s) and multiple health condition(s). - 38.
 Other disaggregation may be possible using the OfS individualised data underpinning the OfS access and participation data dashboard or using other data sources.
-Care should be taken when analysing disaggregated data and intersections as analysis may involve small numbers and statistical uncertainty.
-For further information on analysing small numbers, please see the section on analysing small numbers. - 37.
-Considering intersections of characteristics can identify more accurately gaps in access, success and progression for particular groups of students (for example where examination by a single characteristic may mask or underestimate the extent of a gap that needs addressing for a particular group).
-This may include intersections between personal characteristics, areabased characteristics and school-based characteristics, including the full range of protected characteristics.
+A provider should be aware that analysing and reporting data in more disaggregated or intersectional terms can lead to increased statistical uncertainty if the population size is small (use of ABCS may mitigate this issue because it groups multiple combinations of characteristics with similar outcomes in quintiles).
+For further information on analysing small numbers, see the section below.